DinoChiesa/Apigee-External-Authorization-2/README.md

 ## Implementation Details

+The example here shows the basic idea.
 Here's how it works.

  1. An app sends an API request into an Apigee API proxy.
+Within that request, rather than sending in an ID Token, the app sends an email address.
- 2. The Apigee API proxy calls to an external Service implemented in C#, passing it {subject, resource, action}
+ 2. The Apigee API proxy calls to an external service, passing it {subject, resource, action}.
+This service happens to be implemented in C#, but that's just a detail.
- 3. C# service calls to Google Sheets to retrieve rules and roles
+ 3. The access control service calls the Google Sheets REST API to retrieve rules and roles.
- 4. C# service applies the access rules and returns a "ALLOW" or "DENY" to the proxy
+ 4. The access control service applies the access rules and returns a "ALLOW" or "DENY" to the proxy.
  5. The proxy enforces that decision.

-This particular implementation example uses a Google Sheet to store access control rules, and some custom logic coded in C# to apply those rules.

 The rules look like this:
 ![Screenshot](./images/Screenshot-20250611-183553.png)